 - technical issues, please contact your building service department

 your rent, please speak to your contact person in the rental accounting department.

-- What should I do if I am away for an extended period of time?
+- What do I need to do if I will be gone for a long period of time?

-- Unplug all electronic appliances to avoid cable fire, such as your computer, television, coffee machine and toaster!
+- Unplug all electrical appliances to avoid a cable fire: Unplug your computer, TV, coffee machine, and toaster!

 - I have lost my key. / My key has been stolen. – What should I do and who is going to pay for it?

 As your landlord you must contact us immediately if you have lost your key.
 If your apartment and the building are equipped with a locking system, you could be faced with high costs.
 We recommend that you check with your insurance company if your policy covers the cost of lost keys and the cost of replacing the locking system.